Do you want to learn how to build wealth? Of course you do. Everyone loves the idea of being wealthy as much as they love a fairytale ending.

 Second, I will point out that while past performance is not necessarily indicative of future results.

-If a 22-year old would have hypothetically invested $10,000 at the beginning of 1938, set his or her account to reinvest dividends (ignoring tax consequences), this person would have retired (typical 46-year career from age 22 to 68 in today’s economy) with over $2 million in assets.
+If a 22-year old would have hypothetically invested $10,000 at the beginning of 1938, set his or her account to reinvest dividends (ignoring tax consequences like in a Roth IRA or 401(k)), this person would have retired (typical 46-year career from age 22 to 68 in today’s economy) with over $2 million in assets.

 There’s some wealth creation using compounding returns as your super power and evidence of why low-cost market index funds are great investment ideas for young adults.

-Even better, imagine how much wealth this person would have created if he or she made regular contributions to this account (made even better by selecting tax-advantaged investments) or started even earlier (once again, look at Warren’s chart starting at age 14).
+Even better, imagine how much wealth this person would have created if he or she made regular contributions to this account (made even better by selecting tax-advantaged investments in a traditional or Roth IRA or 401(k) retirement account) or started even earlier (once again, look at Warren’s chart starting at age 14).

-Needless to say, this person would have done very little and been handsomely rewarded.
+Needless to say, this person who just stuck with a simple S&P 500 index fund would have done very little and been handsomely rewarded.
 This person’s wealth would have grown tremendously by doing nothing.

 → Not a Positive Return Every Year